from typing import Tuple, Union

 bool_field(),

-"data must be sampled, otherwise the entire train data set is used. "
+"be sampled; otherwise the entire training set is used.
+Smaller "

 ) # type: ignore